Harrestedgård: Lykke and Vind

 In 1634, Frederik Parsberg sold the estate to Niels Lykke.
 He significantly increased the size of the estate.
-In 1638, it was acquired by Admiral Jørgen Vind.
-He was in 1755 killed in the Battle of Colberger Heide.
+In 1638, Harrestedgaard was sold to admiral Jørgen Vind, who was killed in the Battle of Colberger Heide.
 Harrestedgård then passed to his three sons.
 In 1674, Holger Vind bought out his two brothers.
-In 1676, he was granted royal permission to close down the village of Harrested and placed both the windmill and all the land directly under the manor.
-In 1679, Holger Vind was appointed as Vice-Chancellor of Danish Chancellery.
+In the same year, he also established another manor, Gjeddesdal, naming it after his wife, Margrethe Ovesdatter Wind (née Gjedde, 1637–1706), a daughter of Ove Gjedde.
+In 1676, he was granted royal permission to shot downdown the village of Harrested.
+All the land was subsequently placed directly under the manor.
+In 1679, Holger Vind was appointed as Vice-Chancellor of Danske Kancelli.